mathewroy/ynabr/README.md

 * **What is ynabr?**

-  ynabr is an R package and a set of scripts that demonstrates how data from the popular budgeting software, You Need A Budget (YNAB), can be imported, analyzed, and visualized.
+  ynabr is a R package and a set of scripts that demonstrates how data from the popular budgeting software, You Need A Budget (YNAB), can be imported, analyzed, and visualized.

 * **How does it work?**